 By layering these audiences into Dynamic Search, you are creating what is functionally a Dynamic RLSA campaign, only targeting users who have not been to your site and therefore might not be as familiar with your brand.

-Using these audiences in Shopping allows you to bid higher on these users, meaning your products are much more likely to be seen by users that have not visited your site, leading to more brand awareness and ultimately more conversions.
+Using these audiences in Google Shopping Campaigns allows you to bid higher on these users, meaning your products are much more likely to be seen by users that have not visited your site, leading to more brand awareness and ultimately more conversions.

 Customer Match Changes